aptech/docs/docs/setcoltypes.rst

     :param types: Specifies types to be assigned to columns specified in *columns*.
 Valid options include: ``"string"``, ``"date"``, ``"numeric"``, and ``"category"``.
     :type types: Mx1 vector

-    :param columns: Specifies columns to be assigned types in *types*.
+    :param columns: Optional argument, specifies columns to be assigned types in *types*.
+Default = all columns.
     :type columns: Mx1 vector

     :return x_meta: Data with the types specified in *types* assigned to the columns specified in *columns*.